Didi Global denies media report it plans to go private after $4.4 bln New York IPO | Business

 Ride-hailing company Didi Global on Thursday denied a media report that the company was considering going private to placate Chinese authorities and compensate investor losses since it listed in the United States.
 The Wall Street Journal, citing people familiar with the matter, reported that the Chinese company has been mulling delisting plans as a crackdown in China widens and it has received support from cybersecurity regulators.

-"The company affirms that the above information is not true," it said, about the report.
+"The company affirms that the above information is not true," it said, in reference to the report.
 "The company is fully cooperating with the relevant government authorities in China in the cybersecurity review of the company."
-Shares in Didi, which jumped as much as 40% to $12.42 in premarket trading after the WSJ report, pared gains after the company denial and were trading up 16.6%.
-As of Wednesday, the stock has lost about 37% since its listing on June 30.
+Shares in Didi, which jumped as much as 40% to $12.42 in premarket trading after the WSJ report, pared gains after trading opened on Wall Street.
+Didi was trading around $10 a share, down 28% from its listing on June 30.

 Days after Didi's market debut, the Cyberspace Administration of China (CAC) launched an investigation into the company and asked it to stop registering new users, citing national security and the public interest.
 The regulator also said it would remove the mobile apps operated by Didi from app stores.

-Didi has been in talks with bankers, regulators, and key investors to try to resolve the problems following its listing on the New York Stock Exchange, the WSJ report said. (https://on.wsj.com/3ybFu4h) The WSJ reported that Didi had asked its major underwriters to assess investors' views regarding a privatization plan, as well as the pricing range that they would accept.
+Didi has been in talks with bankers, regulators and key investors to try to resolve the problems following its listing on the New York Stock Exchange, the WSJ report said. (https://on.wsj.com/3ybFu4h) The WSJ reported that Didi had asked its major underwriters to assess investors' views regarding a privatisation plan, as well as the pricing range that they would accept.

 A take-private deal that would involve a tender offer for its publicly traded shares is one of the preliminary options being considered, the WSJ report said.